PORT ARTHUR —

-Shall the Charter of the City of Port Arthur be amended to add the following preamble?
+Shall Article II, Section 2 of the Charter of the City of Port Arthur be amended to state the following?

 At the time of election to office, each Councilmember and the Mayor shall be at least eighteen years of age, shall be a citizen of the United States and qualified voter of the State of Texas and the City of Port Arthur, shall have resided 12 months in the State and 12 months in the City and six months in the District from which elected immediately preceding election day and shall not be in arrears in the payment of any taxes or other liability due the City.
 No member of the Council shall hold any other office or employment under the City government while a member of said Council, nor shall any member of the Council hold any paid employment under the City government within two years thereafter.
 A member of the Council ceasing to reside in the City or the District from which elected or convicted of a felony while in office, shall immediately forfeit the office.

 PROPOSITION NO 4